 M.E.: It’s truly remarkable to witness the widespread impact of these campaigns nationwide.
 When it comes to the Winston-Salem and Triad area, what aspirations do you hold for the Solarize the Triad campaign?

-Sophie: When it comes to Solarize the Triad, you might be familiar with Solarize the Triangle, which made waves over two years in the Raleigh, Durham, and Chapel Hill region.
+Sophie: When it comes to Solarize The Triad, you might be familiar with Solarize the Triangle, which made waves over two years in the Raleigh, Durham, and Chapel Hill region.
 It stood out as a remarkably successful campaign boasting impressive numbers of installations, megawatts of solar power deployed, and economic activity generated.
 North Carolina has been a frontrunner in solarize initiatives whether it’s solarize the Triangle or Solarize Asheville-Buncombe, setting the bar high.

 Considering my time in Winston-Salem and Greensboro, I’ve observed these cities to be fairly progressive, with a vibrant and engaged community, including a substantial student population, which bodes well for such initiatives.
 With this in mind, I’m optimistic that Solarize the Triad holds immense potential.
 My hope is to see at least 100 installations in the Triad area, building on the momentum and success of similar campaigns across the state.